DataBiosphere/azul/README.md

 *administrator*  of that group can add other accounts to it, and optionally make them  administrators, too.
 Before any account can be added to the group, it needs to be registered with SAM.
-While `make deploy` does this automatically for the deployment's service account, for you bruner you must follow the steps below:
+While `make deploy` does this automatically for the deployment's service account, for your burner you must follow the steps below: